History of Kodagu: Mysore Sultan

 In the late 1760s, Hyder Ali tried to invade Kodagu thrice and was defeated by the then general of Kodagu Kannanda Doddayya.
 In 1770 a disputed succession led to the intervention of Hyder Ali of Mysore in favour of Linga Raja, who had fled to him for justice, and whom he placed on the throne benevolently.
 As a gesture of his gratitude, the Raja ceded certain territories and offered to pay tribute.
 On Linga Rajas death in 1780 Hyder Ali interned his sons, who were minors, in a fort in Mysore, and installed a governor as their guardian at Mercara with a Mysore garrison.
 In 1782, however, the Kodava rose in rebellion and drove out the Mysore troops.

 Tipu Sultan first negotiated with the Coorgs, worked an amicable settlement and made them feel secure.
 But then a surprise attack was launched upon the Kodavas following which 500 were killed and over 40,000 Kodavas fled to the woods and concealed themselves in the mountains.
-The Coorgs were defeated and a large number of them (including women and shildren) were taken captive.
+The Coorgs were defeated and a large number of them (including women and children) were taken captive.
 The territories seized were held down by garrisons in four forts.
 The captured Coorgis were subjected to forcible conversions to Islam.
 The prisoners were converted into Muslim Ahmadees.
 The young men were all forcibly circumcised and incorporated into the Ahmadee Corps.
 They were trained and made to form 8 Assad Ilahi (Asadulai) and Ahmadi Risalas (or regiments).

 In 1788, however, Dodda Vira Raja (or Vira Rajendra Wodeyar), with his wife and his brothers Linga Raja and Appaji, succeeded in escaping from his captivity, at Periapatam and, placing himself at the head of a Kodava rebellion, aligned with the British and succeeded in driving the forces of Tipu (who had aligned with the French) out of the country.
 On the spot where he had first met the British commander, General Abercromby, the Kodagu Raja founded the city of Virarajendrapet (this is now usually called Virajpet).